pranavbhandari24/Socket-Programming/ReadMe.md

 The port number and the filename is optional.
 If not provided with these values, 8080 and index.html will be used by default.

 # Note
-The port number should be the same for the clients and the server to send and recieve messages between different clients.
+The port number should be the same for the clients and the server.